Introduction: The beginner’s guide to Zendesk eDiscovery

 What is Zendesk?

-Let’s dig into the basics of the main products:
+Let’s dig into the main features of the Zendesk Suite.

 1. Ticketing system

-Zendesk’s ticketing system is truly the core of how Zendesk works.
-Between chat, email, social media, and more, it pulls all customer inquiries into one centralized hub.
+Zendesk’s ticketing system is the core of how Zendesk works.
+Between chat, email, social media, and more, Zendesk pulls all customer inquiries into one centralized hub called the Agent Workspace.
 Regardless of where conversations happen, Zendesk collects every customer submission, turns it into a ticket, and queues it up in one place for support agents to take care of.
-This not only makes it easy for your agents to track, prioritize, and solve customer inquiries, but also gives them a holistic view of the customer profile and journey.
+This makes it easy for your agents to track, prioritize, and solve customer inquiries and gives them a holistic view of the customer profile and journey.
+Each customer has a continuously updated “essentials card,” which shares their contact information, time zone, language, interaction history, and list of websites viewed.

 2. Messaging and live chat

 Zendesk’s messaging and live chat feature ensures businesses can stay connected with their customers on any channel.
-Whether you want to message a customer in the live chat on your website, or on social apps like WhatsApp and Facebook, Zendesk allows you to frictionlessly continue the conversation from place to place.
-Additionally, you can create pre-automated, customized messages to get ahead of customers’ questions, or even connect third parties in group chats to expedite answers and reduce back-and-forth interactions.
+Whether you want to message a customer in the live chat on your website, on social apps like WhatsApp and Facebook, or through productivity tools like Slack, Zendesk allows you to frictionlessly continue the conversation from place to place.
+Additionally, you can create pre-automated, customized messages to get ahead of customers’ questions or even connect third parties in group chats to expedite answers and reduce back-and-forth interactions.

 3. Help center

 Zendesk’s Help Center is where you can build a knowledge base to help customers find the information they need.
-Whether it’s a how-to article or FAQ page, strong help center content empowers customers to solve issues on their own.
+The Help Center can also be used as an internal knowledge base for agents or IT teams.
+Whether it’s a how-to article or FAQ page, strong Help Center content empowers your customers and employees to solve issues on their own.
 You can elevate your Zendesk Help Center by customizing the theme, integrating it into your product or website, and allowing your team to update and publish new content over time.

 Via Zendesk

-Zendesk’s Answer Bot is an AI-powered chatbot that automatically answers customer questions.
-This frees up support teams’ time by automating common Q&As and can also detect relevant content in the Help Center to send along as well.
-Zendesk’s Answer Bot can operate across multiple communication channels like email, messaging, or even third-party integrations like Slack.
-If a customer’s question can’t be answered, Answer Bot will direct them to a support agent for more personalized assistance.
+Zendesk’s bots can operate across multiple communication channels like email, messaging, or even third-party integrations like Slack.
+If a customer’s question can’t be answered, a bot can direct them to a support agent for more personalized assistance.

 Via Zendesk